amnahsiddiqa/cibersort_demonstration/README.md

 ## CIBERSORTx, Cell Fraction analysis module
-Cell Fractions: This module enumerates the proportions of distinct cell subpopulations in bulk tissue expression profiles.
-Unlike its predecessor, CIBERSORTx supports deconvolution of bulk RNA-Seq data using signature genes derived from either single cell transcriptomes or sorted cell populations.
+The CIBERSORTx Cell Fractions module allows the estimation of cell subpopulation proportions in bulk tissue expression profiles.
+It supports deconvolution of bulk RNA-Seq data using signature genes derived from single-cell transcriptomes or sorted cell populations.

-- more under literature directory tutorial2;
+More under literature directory tutorial2;

 ## download licensed version :

-- on your own from https://cibersortx.stanford.edu/about.php of CIBERSORT.R
+The official licensed version of CIBERSORTx can be downloaded from the official website: https://cibersortx.stanford.edu/about.php

-- current version here is downloaded from https://github.com/IOBR/IOBR/blob/905127ffa32aee5e1fa6c305c2e14e7c918a5967/R/CIBERSORT.R  which is not an official release; it is solely for test purposes; i have applied to get a licenesed vetsion for myself and everybody should stick to policies; this is solely for quick tests etc so that i can be up and running once I get my licenced version;
+The current version used in this demonstration was downloaded from https://github.com/IOBR/IOBR/blob/905127ffa32aee5e1fa6c305c2e14e7c918a5967/R/CIBERSORT.R.
+Please note that this version is not an official release and is solely used for test purposes.
+It is recommended to adhere to official policies and use the licensed version for production purposes.
+This version is used here for quick tests and to ensure smooth transition once the licensed version is obtained.

-- read more on wiki

-## comparison of results returned by cibersort (https://cibersortx.stanford.edu/about.php) and local r script; (just my procrastinations) ;

-- there are two testdatasets in testdata directory together with job parametrs  indicated in rscript file
-- Notes: p values differ; since i have not had updated licensed code by now; i can not comment on why this is happening but this is something to do with testing significance with permutations procedure updates; come back later for it; rest tyhe values are identical ;
+For more information, refer to the  wiki.

+## Comparison of Results

+This demonstration aims to compare the results obtained from CIBERSORTx ([web version](https://cibersortx.stanford.edu/about.php)) and the local R script version.
+Two test datasets are provided in the testdata directory, along with job parameters indicated in the R script file.

+Note: There are differences in p-values between the two versions.
+This is likely due to updates in the permutation procedure for testing significance.
+As of now, since I do not have the updated licensed code, I cannot provide further details on this discrepancy.
+However, apart from the p-values, the cell fraction values are identical.

-- be mindful of parameters ; tehre are few details one shoudl take care of on their own; this was justa minimal test on reproducibility for myself (web version versus scriot version(licensed version yet not avaialible to me; so even this part is questionable on my end!!! ));
+Please pay attention to the parameters used in the analysis.
+There are certain details that need to be taken care of individually.
+This demonstration serves as a minimal test for reproducibility (web version versus script version, with the licensed version not yet available to me).
+Therefore, even this part is subject to questioning until the licensed version is obtained.

 ## Acknowledgements: